Benefiting the First Generation Scholarship Fund

 Wilkes also honors its annual recipients of the prestigious President's Medal at the gala.

 Wilkes University established the First Generation Scholarship Fund in 2014 to provide additional funding to make a Wilkes education attainable for first-generation students.
 The founders of Wilkes University recognized that helping young people attend college benefited the individual even as it strengthened the region, and they wove that into the fabric of the institution.
 Even after all these years, over half of our incoming freshmen still identify themselves as the first generation of their family to attend a four-year institution of higher learning.
 Wilkes University continues to play a vital role in opening opportunities that lead to success.

-About the President's Medal
+The President's Medal

 The President’s Medal is bestowed annually on individuals whose personal and professional lives reflect the highest aspirations of Wilkes University.
 First awarded in 2014, the medal is presented to deserving individuals at the annual Founders Gala celebration.
-Click here to view a list of honorees.

 The Chairman’s Award is presented to individuals who have made a positive impact upon their profession or community and in the spirit of the mission of Wilkes University.
 First awarded in 2023, recipients serve as an inspiration to Wilkes students and bring honor and pride to the University.